-NOTE 15 - CONCENTRATIONS OF RISK AND ECONOMIC DEPENDENCY
+NOTE 14 - CONCENTRATIONS OF RISK AND ECONOMIC DEPENDENCY

 The Organization has funds on deposit in financial institutions, which may at times, exceed amounts covered by the U.S. Federal Deposit Insurance Corporation (FDIC).
-At December 31, 2021, the Organization exceeded the insured limit by \$11,969.
+At December 31, 2022, the Organization exceeded the insured limit by \$66,568.
 The Organization has not experienced any losses and believes it is not exposed to any significant credit risk to cash.
 The Organization also has funds in accounts at the United Methodist Foundation of Mississippi.
 The Organization monitors the financial condition of the funds which are held in cash and cash equivalent securities.
+The Organization also has investments in mutual funds subject to various market risks that could materially affect the amount shown in the financial statements.